 In not many instances will launching toilet paper into the air be transformed into a scientific lesson unless you are at Liberty Science Center.
 Based on the Bernoulli Principle, we sat down to watch how to the power of leaf blowers, paint rollers, and toilet paper results in a mid-day child’s dream.
 At noon each day of 12 Days of Science, you can go to the Governor’s Hall for this explosion.

-While there has not been enough quantity of snow to build an actual igloo, LSC has exposed children to building toys utilizing a simple household item: milk containers.
+While there has not been enough quantity of snow to build an actual igloo, LSC has exposed children to building toys utilizing a simple household item: milk containers in 2016.
+Incorporated throughout the building are stations that promote learning through hands on fun which can be building an igloo.
+In the past , they have had 3D printing a snowflake or playing with tactile material.
 Employees are available to guide the children who get stuck along the process.
-Children are encouraged to use critical thinking skills to make a building; however, I enjoyed watching a lot of children develop cooperative skills as strangers worked together.

 All dressed up to visit LSC, an African penguin from Jenkinson’s Aquarium is a special guest at the festivities.
 There are several educational shows which are free with admission.
 You do need to pick up tickets one hour before the show and can line up ten minutes before they open the doors.
 Children learn about penguin life from their inability to fly to their location (hint: they live below the imaginary penguin fence often times referred to as the equator).
 Every seat offers a great view as they will wheel the penguin around the audience.

-12 Days of Science takes place from December 21, 2016 to January 2, 2017 and is included with general admission.
+12 Days of Science takes place from December 22, 2017 to January 1, 2018 and is included with general admission.
 Our listing only covered a few experiences, however, there are so many more such as Slapshot Hockey, Liquid Nitrogen Ice Cream and the Laser Wonderland Show!
-This is in addition to the Curious George, the Infinity Climber and other exhibits that will have your kids absorbing information about the world that surrounds them.
+This is in addition to the Thomas & Friends or Star Trek : Star Fleet Academy exhibits , the Infinity Climber and other exhibits that will have your kids absorbing information about the world that surrounds them.
 We recommend checking the calendar on the Liberty Science Center website as not all the activities we listed are available every day.